stianeikeland/bloggr-clj/posts/2015-06-30-coffeebutton.md

 ------

+**Update**: The coffee alarm system no longer work like described below.
+The non-coffee-club office neighbors moved out, so we changed from a manual to an automatic system.
+We've reprogrammed a wifi power plug to notify the system when the coffee maker is turned on.
+The good old button described below is still operational, but now listens for events over MQTT and does the LED light dance when a new pot is brewing.

 We have a Slack integrated coffee notification service at work.
 It's basically just a few lines of Clojure w/ PostgreSQL (for brew logs and stats), notifying our Slack channel whenever someone put on a brew.
 It recently got upgraded with